RakhithJK/spyder-ide-spyder-wiki/GSoC-2015-Application-Template.md

 ## Things to do

-* Join the [Spyder mailing list](https://groups.google.com/group/spyderlib) and introduce yourself.
+* Join the [Spyder mailing list](https://groups.google.com/group/spyderlib) and the [Spyder Google+ Community](https://plus.google.com/communities/112932801653352854842), and introduce yourself.
 Not only do we get to know you, but you can use the mailing list to get feedback on project ideas and get help as you start working with the code base.

 * Write and submit a proposal to the Google Summer of Code website (http://www.google-melange.com).
 If you want to, you can draft your project proposal on our wiki (https://github.com/spyder-ide/spyder/wiki/).
 This is not required, but if you do, we will help you proofread it.
 See the section below for how to name and link to your application so we can easily find it.